LumKitty/LIVnyan/README.md

   * (Better visiblity) Load a VRM version of your avatar, and enable whatever trackers you actually have

 ## OBS Setup
+Note: The numbers in this section assume your canvas size is 1920x1080.
+If it is not then subsitue your actual canvas size as appropriate
 * Capture LIV Output using Game Capture, name it "LIV Quadrants"
   * Using the transform editor on "LIV Quadrants", crop right: 1920 top: 1080 from your LIV Output.
 Do not use filters for this!
 * Source clone "LIV Quadrants", name it "LIV Alpha Mask"